 Then, I used this same material to create a DIY bench seating in my sunroom to make the back and sides more cohesive.
 The Closet Maid benches were modified with a thick board to create a back to it then covered with peel and stick wallpaper.
 This wallpaper was very durable.

-Cover the Front of a Shabby Check of Drawers
+Cover the Front of a Shabby Chest of Drawers

 To dress up the front of this chest of drawers, we removed the handles and added the peel and stick wallpaper.
 Then, added the handles back to the front.
 Looks neat, right?